mofojed/deephaven-js-plugins/plugins/ui/README.md

 - Dual range slider for specifying the "Size" of trades to filter on
 - Table showing only the filtered range
 - Text input to filter a specific Sym for a plot derived from the table
-- Double clicking a row within the table selects that Sym and updates the text input to reflect that
+- Clicking a row within the table selects that Sym and updates the text input to reflect that
+- Clicking a data point in the plot will print out that data

 ![Putting it all together](./assets/putting_it_all_together.png)